davidcamell/coding_challenge/README.md

 # Data Pipeline Technical Challenge

-This was a technical challenge I wrote code for.
+This was a technical challenge I once was asked to complete.

 ## Challenge Description